sisterai/estate-assistant-system/README.md

 ### AI Techniques

-**EstateWise** combines a modern API, real‑time chat, and a responsive UI with a powerful AI stack to deliver hyper‑personalized property recommendations:
+**EstateWise** integrates a contemporary API architecture, live chat functionality, and an adaptive interface with a robust AI infrastructure to produce highly customized property suggestions:

-- **Hybrid RAG (Vector + Graph):** Uses Pinecone for kNN‑based vector retrieval and Neo4j for graph enrichment before fusing results into generated responses.
+- **Hybrid RAG (Vector + Graph):** Leverages Pinecone for kNN‑based vector search and Neo4j for graph augmentation prior to merging outcomes into generated answers.
-- **Agentic AI Pipeline:** Orchestrates the entire AI workflow, managing data retrieval, expert routing, response generation, and feedback integration.
+- **Agentic AI Pipeline:** Coordinates the complete AI process, handling data fetching, expert selection, answer creation, and feedback incorporation.
-- **MCP (Model Context Protocol):** Standardizes communication between models and the backend, ensuring consistent context handling and response formatting.
+- **MCP (Model Context Protocol):** Normalizes interactions between models and the backend, guaranteeing uniform context management and answer structure.
-- **Multi-LLM Approach:** Utilizes multiple LLMs for different tasks to optimize performance and cost.
+- **Multi-LLM Approach:** Employs various LLMs for distinct operations to enhance efficiency and reduce expenses.
-- **k‑Means Clustering:** Automatically groups similar listings and finds closest matches to refine recommendations.
+- **k‑Means Clustering:** Intelligently categorizes comparable properties and identifies nearest matches to enhance suggestions.
-  - All features are also normalized to a range of 0-1 for better clustering and kNN performance.
+  - All attributes are standardized to a 0-1 range to improve clustering and kNN effectiveness.
-- **Decision AI Agent:** Decides whether to fetch RAG data; if yes, it pulls in the Pinecone results, otherwise it skips straight to the Mixture‑of‑Experts pipeline, saving time and cost on simpler queries.
+- **Decision AI Agent:** Determines whether to retrieve RAG data; when affirmative, it incorporates Pinecone results, otherwise it proceeds directly to the Mixture‑of‑Experts workflow, conserving resources on straightforward queries.
-- **Mixture of Experts (MoE):** Dynamically routes each query through a master model to select specialized sub‑models (Data Analyst, Lifestyle Concierge, Financial Advisor, Neighborhood Expert, Cluster Analyst) for maximal relevance.
+- **Mixture of Experts (MoE):** Intelligently directs each request through a primary model to choose specialized sub‑models (Data Analyst, Lifestyle Concierge, Financial Advisor, Neighborhood Expert, Cluster Analyst) for optimal pertinence.
-- **Chain-of-Thought (CoT):** Each expert uses a CoT approach to break down complex queries into manageable steps, ensuring accurate and relevant responses.
+- **Chain-of-Thought (CoT):** Every expert employs a CoT methodology to decompose intricate questions into digestible components, guaranteeing precise and applicable answers.
-- **Feedback Loop & Reinforcement Learning:** Users rate responses; thumbs‑up/down adjust expert weights per conversation, and the system continuously learns to improve accuracy.
+- **Feedback Loop & Reinforcement Learning:** Users evaluate responses; positive/negative ratings modify expert weights per session, and the platform progressively adapts to enhance precision.
-- **Prompt Engineering:** Each expert has a unique prompt template, ensuring tailored responses based on user input.
+- **Prompt Engineering:** Each expert possesses a distinct prompt structure, guaranteeing customized answers based on user requests.
-  - All experts, agents, and merger have a detailed and ultra-specific prompt template to ensure the best possible responses.
+  - All experts, agents, and merger utilize comprehensive and highly detailed prompt templates to ensure optimal response quality.
-- **kNN & Cosine Similarity:** Uses Pinecone for fast, real‑time property retrieval based on user queries.
+- **kNN & Cosine Similarity:** Employs Pinecone for quick, instant property lookup based on user questions.
-- **Graph Traversal & Enrichment:** Neo4j adds explainable relationships like same neighborhood/zip and vector‑similar links, enabling statements like “Recommended because it’s in the same neighborhood and similar in price/size to a liked home.”
+- **Graph Traversal & Enrichment:** Neo4j incorporates interpretable connections such as shared neighborhood/zip and vector‑similar associations, allowing explanations like "Recommended because it's in the same neighborhood and similar in price/size to a liked home."
-- **AI-Generated Visualizations:** The AI generates live Chart.js graphs from Pinecone data to visualize trends and distributions instantly, directly within the chat messages.
+- **AI-Generated Visualizations:** The AI creates dynamic Chart.js visualizations from Pinecone information to display patterns and distributions immediately, embedded directly within chat responses.

 For the full Hybrid RAG pipeline, including diagrams and evaluation notes, see **[RAG_SYSTEM.md](RAG_SYSTEM.md).**